aws-powertools/powertools-lambda-python/docs/quickstart.md

     For more details on the SAM deployment mechanism, see [link](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).

 ## API Gateway router
-Let's say we want to have different method that acts like an echo server.
-It takes user input (username) and output it to the caller.
-We need to create an API with an URL path `/hello/<name>`, where the `name` string is the input from the user.
+Let's expand our application with a new method.
+It takes  an username as a input and return it in the response.

-One approach is to create another lambda with required method and set up the API gateway to call it.
+We decided to write another Lambda including required method.
+Next, we configure our API Gateway to expose this Lambda under a new unique path `/hello/{name}`.
 === "app_name.py"

     ```python